 Provides support for audit results evaluation by applying scoring functionality – auditors can use the automated scoring to evaluate audit results gathered in a checklist and support their conclusions.

 Going forward, the impact of the project could be increased by allocating resources and a budget to support the analytical capacity of the auditors to develop a new analytical hypothesis on risk identification and implement them into the digital environment.
-The tools and risk indicators now available require periodic evaluation and need to be assessed for their relevance and effectiveness in a constantly changing environment.
+The tools and risk indicators now available require a periodic evaluation and need to be assessed for their relevance and effectiveness in a constantly changing environment.
 The risk information could be used to develop risk responses not just for audit purposes but for policymakers in their decisions across different policy fields.

 Costs and requirements